mojca/picoscope/sdk/6000/winusb/winUSBreadme.txt

 Before using the examples for USB devices, kernel drivers must be installed.
-This is normaly performed by the PicoScope or PicoLog installer.
+This is normally performed by the PicoScope or PicoLog installer.

 In order to install kernel drivers manually run dpinst.exe